flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `NavigationRail.bgcolor` in all descendant `NavigationRail` controls.

 #### `elevation`

+Overrides the default value of `NavigationRail.elevation` in all descendant `NavigationRail` controls.

 #### `group_alignment`

+Overrides the default value of `NavigationRail.group_alignment` in all descendant `NavigationRail` controls.

 #### `indicator_color`

+Overrides the default value of `NavigationRail.indicator_color` in all descendant `NavigationRail` controls.

 #### `indicator_shape`

+Overrides the default value of `NavigationRail.indicator_shape` in all descendant `NavigationRail` controls.

 #### `label_type`

+Overrides the default value of `NavigationRail.label_type` in all descendant `NavigationRail` controls.

 #### `min_extended_width`

+Overrides the default value of `NavigationRail.min_extended_width` in all descendant `NavigationRail` controls.

 #### `min_width`

+Overrides the default value of `NavigationRail.min_width` in all descendant `NavigationRail` controls.

 #### `selected_label_text_style`

+Overrides the default value of `NavigationRail.selected_label_text_style` in all descendant `NavigationRail` controls.

 #### `unselected_label_text_style`

+Overrides the default value of `NavigationRail.unselected_label_text_style` in all descendant `NavigationRail` controls.

 #### `use_indicator`

+Overrides the default value of `NavigationRail.use_indicator` in all descendant `NavigationRail` controls.

 ### `PopupMenuTheme` class